Matthewalvarado25/osticket-prereqs/README.md

 <h3>Step:12 Register PHP Manager

 - Inside of IIS click, PHP Manager
-- In "PHP setup" click Register new PHP version
+- In PHP setup, click Register new PHP version

 ![image](https://github.com/user-attachments/assets/0b5e0e18-f130-4d9d-a264-82d1ed3746ad)

-- After clicking "Register new PHP version", you will be required to provide a path to "php-cgi.exe"
+- After clicking Register new PHP version, you will be required to provide a path to php-cgi.exe
 - You will click the 3 dots to the right to open file explorer
-- Navigate to the Windows (C:) Drive, Folder PHP, select "php-cgi" -> click "Ok"
+- Navigate to the Windows (C:) Drive, Folder PHP, select php-cgi -> click Ok

 </p>